racket/racket/build.md

 creates a build in the `"racket"` directory.

-On Windows with Microsoft Visual Studio (any version between 2008/9.0 and 2019/16.0), `nmake win32-in-place` creates a build in the `"racket"` directory.
+On Windows with Microsoft Visual Studio (any version between 2008/9.0 and 2019/16.0), `nmake win` creates a build in the `"racket"` directory.
 For information on configuring your command-line environment for Visual Studio, see `"racket/src/worksp/README.txt"`.

 On Windows with MinGW, use `make PLAIN_RACKET=racket/racket`, since MinGW uses Unix-style tools but generates a Windows-layout Racket build.